eformsignen/eformsignen.github.io/help/chapter6.rst

 Selects the signature type to be used when signing.

+-  **Enter directly:** The user manually creates a signature by drawing it.

--  **Signature:** If the user already has a signature added on eformsign, then clicking the signature area inserts the added signature onto the document.
+-  **Registered Signature:** If the user already has a signature added on eformsign, then clicking the signature area inserts the added signature onto the document.
 If not, then the user manually creates a signature.

--  **Initial:** If the user already has an initial added on eformsign, then clicking the signature area inserts the added initial onto the document.
+-  **Registered initial:** If the user already has an initial added on eformsign, then clicking the signature area inserts the added initial onto the document.
 If not, then the user manually creates an initial.

--  **Stamp:** If the user already has a company stamp added on eformsign, then clicking the signature area inserts the added stamp onto the document.
+-  **Registered Stamp:** If the user already has a company stamp added on eformsign, then clicking the signature area inserts the added stamp onto the document.
 If not, then the user manually applies a stamp by scanning and uploading a stamp.

 .. note::